 - People Magazine Hero Among Us

 - YWCA Woman of Distinction

-Let’s be real…the dream is free but the journey isn’t.
-Jas teaches current and inspiring entrepreneurs the true cost of dreaming and how storytelling is the most vital tool in bringing dreams to life.
+The dream is free but the journey isn’t.
+Jas teaches current and aspiring entrepreneurs the true cost of the journey and how storytelling is the most vital tool to bring dreams to life.

 Having a disability doesn’t mean losing capability.
-This keynote teaches those living with disabilities to focus on their “can” instead of their “can’t” and also encourages diversity in the workplace.
+This keynote teaches those living with disabilities to focus on their “can” instead of their “can’t” and encourages diversity and inclusion in the workplace.